-Bicycling Street Smarts, by John S. Allen, is a good place to learn the fundamentals of safe, legal, and confident riding.
+Bicycling Street Smarts, by John S. Allen, is a terrific (and short) guide to safe, legal, and confident riding.
 The online edition is FREE and the print edition is $5.

 - Have control of your bike.